UTSAVS26/cognicore-ai/docs/source/user_guide/03_memory.rst

 Volatile vs. Persistent Memory
 ------------------------------

-CogniCore comes with a simple, default memory implementation:
+CogniCoreAI comes with a simple, default memory implementation:

 *   **``VolatileMemory``**: Stores the conversation history in a list in your computer's RAM.
 This is fast and simple, but the history is **lost** as soon as your script finishes.
 It's perfect for development and testing.

 .. code-block:: python

-   from cognicore import VolatileMemory
+   from cognicoreai import VolatileMemory

    # History is stored in RAM and will be cleared on exit.
    memory = VolatileMemory()